 About two in 100 people aged 65 to 69 years have dementia, and this figure rises to 19 in 100 for those aged 85 to 89.

-Our risk of dementia is made up of many complex factors, including our age, environment, lifestyle, health and whether we carry any risk genes.
-Many of us may have risk genes for diseases that cause dementia.
-While these genes may increase our chances of developing dementia, having them does not mean someone will definitely get the condition because there are many other important factors that affect our risk too.
+For most of us, our risk of dementia is made up of many complex factors, including our age, environment, lifestyle, health and our genes.
+Many of us may carry common risk genes that slightly increase the risk of developing dementia – but the majority of these genes only increase this risk by a very small amount.
+So while the risk genes we carry might tip the balance towards dementia, carrying one doesn’t mean someone will definitely develop the condition, as other important factors affect our risk too.

-Our ethnicity can also change our risk, with certain black and Asian minority ethnic groups having higher risk of developing conditions like high blood pressure and diabetes.
+Our ethnicity can also change our risk.
+For example, some Black and Asian people have a higher risk of developing conditions like high blood pressure and diabetes.
 These conditions can then increase the risk of developing dementia.

 Can I reduce my risk of dementia?

-Some people may find adopting these suggestions easier than others.
-But remember making even a couple of changes can go a long way to improve your health, and it’s likely you’ll be reducing your dementia risk too.
+Some people may find adopting some of the suggestions in this booklet easier than others.
+But remember, even making a couple of changes can go a long way to improve your health, and it’s likely you’ll be reducing your dementia risk too.

-What is good four our hearts is good for our brain health!
-Looking after your health will help lower your risk of cardiovascular diseases, and your risk of dementia too.
+What is good four our heart is also good for our brain health!
+That’s because the brain is heavily dependent on a good blood supply to remain healthy.
+Doing things to look after our health can help lower our risk of cardiovascular diseases, and our risk of dementia too.

 For a healthy brain and heart: